I have been teaching since 2007 and I tutor students regularly via skype.

 I have regularly worked with students who have Dyslexia/ Dyspraxia since 2012.

 I graduated from Exeter University with a 2:1 in English Literature.
 Upon leaving university I worked for Cardboard Citizen’s, the UK’s first homeless people’s theatre company.
 In 2008 I decided to resume my love of English through private tuition to students of all ages.
 This has since extended to teaching Drama and Theatre Studies, History, Music and Flute.
 In September 2010 I moved to Paris to study at the Jacques Lecoq Theatre School where I learnt French and how to do handstands (amongst other things!).
 This is where I co-founded my theatre company, On The Button.
 After completing the course I returned to England to work with On The Button, take theatre workshops and continue my work as a private tutor.
-I also lead singing workshops and work closely with Some Voices, a 500 strong community choir.
+I also conduct and lead singing workshops, working closely with Some Voices, a 700 strong community choir.

 My method of teaching varies with each pupil I work with.
 However, in the first stages I believe it is essential to ascertain the immediate needs of the pupil, and discover where they think my help is most required.
 Once established, I encourage them to be as honest as possible throughout the teaching process by meeting them on their level, supporting an atmosphere of vocal and written exploration, and above all, inspiring them to learn and be confident in their learning.
 I prefer active learning rather than lecturing students, for example, getting them to teach me work they have just learnt or playing games to assist with learning strategies.
 I believe this helps the student's learning, and I tailor these practices to the pupil, their needs and their abilities.